Research Briefing 02

 Voice-based conversation forces the output practice that passive apps can't provide

 Stop grinding through flashcards.
 Start building the neural pathways that actually matter.
-68+ AI characters are waiting to have real conversations with you—in Spanish, Italian, French, Portuguese, or English.
+60+ AI characters are ready to have real conversations with you — in Spanish, Italian, French, Portuguese, or English.